-2.5.2 Machine Repository
+2.6 Machine Repository

 The Machine Repository lets you generate templates from existing machine connections or for new ones.
 These templates can be used to connect machines of the same type and the same usage type in a standardized manner.
 The template contains all configuration elements that are not machine-specific.
-Machine and machine connection-specific configuration elements are, for example, IP address, machine name, equipment number, etc.
+Individual configuration elements of machines and connections are, for example, IP address, machine name, equipment number, etc.